Doctor of Philosophy in Mining Engineering (PhD)

 Financial support for non-Canadian students is limited and high academic standings are required to obtain support [Grade Point Averages exceeding 3.7 (maximum 4)].

 We suggest that you have financial support to finance at least the first year of studies.
 In the event that a sponsor is willing to provide you with financial support, we will require a letter from him/her noting the amount of financial aid available and its duration.

 We regret that we cannot process your application without this document.
 The department will not be responsible for foreign students’ financial.

-The University of British Columbia may offer a Partial Tuition Scholarship up to $3,200 each year to help defray the very large tuition fee increase that has recently levied on foreign students.
+The University of British Columbia may offer a Partial Tuition Scholarship up to $3,200 each year.

 Scholarships & awards (merit-based funding)